Ashb87/Ms3-Movie-Review/README.md

   **2. I want the purpose of the site to be clear to the user**

   - When the user first sees the home page there is a hero image with a simple heading of *Love the big screen?* With some further text underneath explaining what the movie catalog is for.
-I think this gives a claer intention for the site.
+I think this gives a clear intention for the site.
 Across the pages there are further images displaying movie cards which help add to the feel of a movie site.

   <img src="static/images/screenshots/hero-img.png" width="450" height="200"> <br>
   <img src="static/images/screenshots/movie-card.png" width="450" height="200">